Best Resource for Understanding Permanent Care Orders in Victoria

 Reddit and r/Fosterparents: The most raw and honest accounts of the permanency process are on forums.
 The 2026 r/Fosterparents thread on "Permanent care stories Victoria" has accounts from Victorian carers who went through PCO proceedings that are more candid than any official resource.
 The limitation is that these are individual experiences, not a systematic guide to the process.

 Family lawyers: A Victorian family lawyer with child welfare experience can explain the legal process accurately and can advise on your specific situation.
-At $300-600 per hour, they are the right resource for specific legal questions -- but not for the ongoing preparation that covers assessment, agency selection, and emotional navigation of the pathway.
+Fees vary, so confirm the consultation cost before booking.
+They are the right resource for specific legal questions -- but not for the ongoing preparation that covers assessment, agency selection, and emotional navigation of the pathway.

 Who this information is most critical for